BlankCanvasStudio/git-sticky/README.md

 - git-sticky: Can take no arguments and will return all stickies currently saved.
 Also take -t (Title), -b (Text body), -c (Categories), -id (ID#)
               If t,b,c flags are specified it will return all sticky notes which contain the matching string.
 This makes searching for them rather easy.
               If -id flag is specified, if it matches it will return only that sticky, if it doesn't then it will default to regular search without id tag.
-- print-sticky: This take single argument of sticky note to print.
-Prints the sticky note to the console in nice format
+- print-sticky: This can take IDs of stickies to print, or -t, -b, -c to search by and print matching.
+ - NOTE: It will print all stickies that match one of the flags
 - rm-sticky: This take single argument of sticky note to delete.
 NOTE: Deleted Sticky notes are not recoverable (well maybe they are but I have no system for it)